Doghmush clan: Gaza war

-Killing of clan members by Israeli snipers

 On 22 November 2023, 3 members of the clan were killed by the IDF snipers in the "ghost unit."
 Israeli soldier Daniel Raab from Naperville, Illinois, allegedly confessed to killing 19 year old Salem Doghmosh in a video released by journalist and activist Younis Tirawis.
 An investigation by The Guardian newspaper confirmed the incident.

+In March 2024, during the Gaza war, the leader of the Doghmush clan, Saleh Doghmush, was killed.
+Israeli news outlets reported that Hamas had clashed with the family during the war and executed Doghmush, although the family denied this.

 Alleged collaboration with Israel

-Hamas has accused the Doghmush clan of collaborating and negotiating with Israel during the Gaza genocide.
-In June 2025, Benjamin Netanyahu confirmed that Israel armed anti-Hamas clans and militias in Gaza (notably Yasser Abu Shabab's Popular Forces), but the Doghmush clan was not specifically named.
+Hamas has accused the Doghmush clan of collaborating and negotiating with Israel.
+In June 2025, Benjamin Netanyahu confirmed that Israel armed anti-Hamas clans and militias in Gaza, but the Doghmush clan was not specifically named.

-After the October 2025 clashes, a senior source in Gaza's Ministry of Interior told Al Jazeera that the Doghmush militia members involved in the clashes had ties to Israel.
+After the October 2025 clashes, a senior source in Gaza's Ministry of Interior told Al Jazeera that the Doghmush militia had ties to Israel.
 However, some other reports from Gaza dispute this connection.
-Nizar Doghmush, head of the family in Gaza, acknowledged that Israel did contact him to manage a "humanitarian zone", but stated that he had refused.
+Nizar Doghmush, head of the family in Gaza, acknowledged that Israel asked him to manage a "humanitarian zone," but he had refused.